-After a romance lasting just shy of two years, George Harrison married Patricia Anne Boyd at Epsom register office, Surrey.
+After a romance lasting just shy of two years, George Harrison married Patricia Anne Boyd on 21 January 1966 at Epsom register office, Surrey.

 I bought a Mary Quant pinky-red shot-silk dress, which came to just above the knee, and I wore it with creamy stockings and pointy red shoes.
 On top, because it was January and cold, I wore a red fox-fur coat, also by Mary Quant, that George gave me.
 She made George a beautiful black Mongolian lamb coat.

 The ceremony took place early in the morning at Epsom register office, in Surrey, not the most glamorous place, and the room was very hot and stuffy.
 Brian Epstein was there and Paul McCartney, who was George’s best man.
 Otherwise it was family – my mother, with her cousin Penny Evans, who had been around a lot while I was growing up.
 Colin, Jenny, Paula, David and Boo, George’s parents and brothers.
 Uncle John, my mother’s twin brother, gave me away.